 Search our database of grants projects funded since 2010.
 Grants can be searched by keyword, type and year.

 A series of engaging public talks will be held in Bendigo, timed to coincide with Law Week 2015, that promote understanding, discussion and debate of justice issues that are relevant and responsive to the Victorian community.
-Grant no.: S15-023
+Project outcome:

 Record two community radio announcements in Vietnamese and Mandarin providing referral information for family law, domestic violence, and immigration law issues that arise in situations of domestic violence.
 Grant no.: S15-018